 Now, before I describe the Europe backpacking routes, however, I want to cover two common mistakes that make or break your trip.

-Two Big Mistakes on Europe Backpacking Routes
+Two Biggest Mistakes to Make on Europe Backpacking Routes

 Don’t Attempt to Cover Too Much Ground